HomeSpan/HomeSpan/README.md

 Note that all documentation is version-controlled and tied to each branch.
 The *master* branch generally points to the latest release.
 The *dev* branch, when available, will contain code under active development.

+### Translated Documentation

+A user-created repository containing a Chinese translation of the HomeSpan documentation can be found at [https://github.com/abackup/HomeSpan-Chinese](https://github.com/abackup/HomeSpan-Chinese).
+Note HomeSpan is not responsible for the content of this repository - please direct any questions about the content of the translations to the issues page for that repository.

 # External Resources

 In addition to HomeSpan resources, developers who are new to HomeKit programming may find useful Chapters 8 and 9 of Apple's HomeKit Accessory Protocol Specification, Non-Commercial Version, Release R2 (HAP-R2).
 This document is unfortunately no longer available from Apple (perhaps because it was last updated July, 2019, and is now somewhat out-of-date).
 However, you may be able find copies of this document elsewhere on the web.
 Note Apple has not replaced the HAP-R2 document with any other versions for non-commercial use, and Apple's open-source [HomeKit ADK](https://github.com/apple/HomeKitADK) only reflects the original HAP-R2 specs (rather than all the latest Services and Characteristics available in HomeKit for commercial devices).